 - Messages for sending UE-assistance data to UPF.
 Such messages may be sent from the UE to UPF only when the UE receives the UE-assistance indicator in an ATSSS rule, as specified in clause 5.32.8.
 Further details are provided in clause 5.32.5.5.

+Since steering modes can be different in up-link and down-link, the UE needs to be able to handle PMF protocol messages for RTT and PLR measurements received from UPF even if it is not using one of the steering modes associated with the RTT and PLR measurements (and vice versa).

 Editor's note: It is FFS how the UE can send UE-assistance data to UPF when the PMF protocol is not used by the UE.

 The PMF protocol is specified in TS 24.193 [109].